academe/OmniPay-Payone/README.md

 ];
 ~~~

+It is strongly recommended to only work with pseudo card numbers through the Server API channel,
+to avoid potential PCI DSS issues.
+A pseudo card number should be obtained through the Client API
+channel using the "hosted iFrame" functionality.

 Also to note about the card data is that countries must be supplied as ISO 3166 tw-letter codes:

 ~~~php